Biochemical Technology

 • 1.0 Visual, Performing, & Applied Arts

-• AP Biology (first year) or Environmental Science (second year)
+• AP Biology or Environmental Science

 *College credit can only be awarded by the college or university.
 Certain requirements must be met outside of completing the program.